 How to restore Modular backups

-If you need to restore a backup generated by Modular, we offer this step-by-step guide to restore the two main components of a backup: the database and the site files.
+If you need to recover a backup generated by Modular DS, here is a step-by-step guide to restore the two main components of a backup: the database and the files.

 Restoring the database is a critical process that can be done through phpMyAdmin, a common tool in most hosting services: